rackerlabs/technical-blog/_posts/2019-01-18-database-performance-tuning.md

 ### Top 10 tuning issues

-The following top 10 tuning issues are faced commonly by customers.
+Customers commonly face the following top 10 tuning issues:

 -	**Bad connection management:** Developers write the code to connect to the database in the application or run queries to fetch the data from the database.
 After the data has been fetched and nothing more is required, the code should close the connection to the database.
-However, this often doesn't happen, which leads to increased number of inactive sessions in the database, These sessions use precious resources that could have been used for other active connections.
+However, this often doesn't happen, which leads to an increased number of inactive sessions in the database.
+These sessions use precious resources that could have been used for other active connections.

 -	**Bad use of cursors and shared pool:** A cursor is a tool in the arsenal of